alarner/CodeFriends/notes/000-development-environment/README.md

     * Once you've downloaded discord [click on this link](https://discord.gg/p37P2Xrj) to join the discord server.
 * [iTerm2](https://www.iterm2.com/downloads.html) (for OS X) or [Hyper](https://hyper.is) (for Windows 10) - These are terminal applications that allow you to access a text terminal, aka command-line interface (CLI).
 The command line allows you to navigate your computer and to give it instructions.
 Our first class will be devoted to learning more about the command line.
 * [VS Code](https://code.visualstudio.com/Download) - VS Code (Visual Studio Code) is a code editor.
 It makes writing code easier and helps you to catch potential errors in your code early.
-    * When prompted to Select Additional Tasks during installation, be sure to check the Add to PATH option.
+    * PC only - When prompted to Select Additional Tasks during installation, be sure to check the Add to PATH option.

 ## Register an account
 * Discord (you should have received an invite)
 * [GitHub](https://github.com/join)

 ## For Mac Users Only

-Important note: when a command in Iterm2 or Hyper is successful sometimes nothing will happen.
-Typically if something goes wrong you will get some type of error.
-Also, when typing a password, it often appears as if you are not typing.
-Simply put in the password and press enter.

 [Follow these Mac OS X specific instructions](./mac.md)